 - General licensing

 Revenue earned from specific licensing deals for your new song.

 - Neighboring rights

 Neighboring rights are a form of copyright linked to commercially released recordings and generate revenue when a record is played on radio, TV or performed in public.
-You should report the full net revenue you have received for your song here.
+You should report the full gross revenue you have received for your song here.
 Neighboring rights revenue is not recoupable.

 Gross revenue you have generated when selling physical albums or singles, such as CDs or vinyl.
 Since it's net revenue, you should report the income after costs, such as printing vinyl albums.

-Any net revenue your song has generated from synchronization (sync) of your song with some kind of visual media output (film, television shows, advertisements, video games, website music, movie trailers, etc.).
+Any gross revenue your song has generated from synchronization (sync) of your song with some kind of visual media output (film, television shows, advertisements, video games, website music, movie trailers, etc.).
 Synchronization revenue is not recoupable.